Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Performance Comparison Between LF and Ray

 \subsection{Multi-Agent RL Inference Comparison}

-In Multi-Agent RL (MARL), multiple agents operate in a common environment, where each of them tries to optimize its own return by interacting with the environment and other agents~\cite{zhang2021multi} (See fig.~\ref{fig:marl_diagram}).
+In Multi-Agent RL (MARL), multiple agents operate in a common environment, where each of them tries to optimize its own return by interacting with the environment and other agents~\cite{zhang2021multi}.
 In centralized MARL, a central controller aggregates information across the agents, including joint actions, rewards, and observations, and policies across different agents.
 In decentralized MARL, which is more common in cooperative situations, each agent makes decisions based on its local observations~\cite{oroojlooy2023review}.

 We validate LF in a MARL setting with \textit{ma-gym}~\cite{magym}, a MARL library based on OpenAI Gym~\cite{brockman2016openai}.
-We use the TrafficJunction4-v0 environment, in which four agents are trying to pass a crossroad without crashing (see Fig.~\ref{fig:trafficjunction}).
-This is a decentralized setting where each agent gets it's own local observation.
-See in fig.~\ref{fig:episode}, LF requires significantly less inference time than Ray (less than 1/2 the fitted line's slope).
-It is also noteworthy that as the number of agents increases as shown in fig.~\ref{fig:num_agents}, LF's inference time scales better (again, less than 1/2 the rate of increase than that of Ray).
-In TrafficJunction environments with 10 Agents, LF achieves a 5.12x speed up compared to Ray.
+We use the TrafficJunction4-v0 environment, in which four agents are trying to pass a crossroad without crashing.
+This is a decentralized setting where each agent gets its own local observation.
+As shown in Fig.~\ref{fig:episode}, LF requires significantly less inference time than Ray (less than 1/2 the fitted line's slope).
+It is also noteworthy that as the number of agents increases as shown in Fig.~\ref{fig:num_agents}, LF's inference time scales better (again, less than 1/2 the rate of increase than that of Ray).
+In TrafficJunction environments with 10 agents, LF achieves a 5.12x speed-up compared to Ray.